+Garages and permanent outbuildings There is no garage or garage space.
+Situated off the 4th floor common hallway there are 2 small cupboard, 1 cupboard houses the electric meters serving the property.
 Outside areas and boundaries Visually inspected.
-There are garden grounds surrounding the property, these generally being laid to decorative chips, artificial grass and paving.
-Boundary divisions are marked by timber fencing.
-There is a driveway to the front of the property.
+There are landscaped communal garden grounds and residents parking facilities pertaining to the development.
+I understand parking is unallocated.
+Located within the complex there a residents bin compounds.
+Boundaries to the development are generally defined by stone, synthetic stone, brick perimeter walls, metal fence and hedge row.
 Ceilings Visually inspected from floor level.
-The ceilings are of plasterboard material.
-Internal walls Visually inspected from floor level.
+The ceilings are of plasterboard material with a decorated finish.
+Modern PVC ceiling panels installed to the Kitchen Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of timber and plasterboard stud construction with a decorated finish.
-There are some tiled wall finishes.
+The internal walls are of timber and plaster construction with a decorated finish.
+There are some tiled wall finishes and some walls are lined in decorative boarding.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring is of suspended timber construction.
-I was unable to inspect the sub-floor area as there was no suitable access hatch available.
+Flooring is of suspended timber construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
-The kitchen contains a range of floor and wall mounted storage units and worktops.
+There are timber skirtings and door facings.
+Internal doors are of a flush timber panel or timber frame and glass panel design.